Emergency Dentist — Sachse, TX

-- Contact information for our practice
+- Contact information for our dental office

 - Topical anesthetic

 Licensed dentists are the only professionals that are certified to legally perform tooth extractions.
 This means that someone who is performing a tooth extraction without the right training and credentials is likely breaking the law.
 Most emergency rooms do not employ dentists, so it’s extremely unlikely they will be able to perform this treatment.
 At best, they will provide you with painkillers and antibiotics if they believe you have a dental infection.
-For this reason, you make time to visit our office to address the root cause of your dental emergency.
+For this reason, you make time to visit our dental office to address the root cause of your dental emergency.

 Preventive Dentistry Restorative Dentistry Cosmetic Dentistry Sedation Dentistry Dental Implants View All Our Services